 You should flush the cache after making anything changes in XML files.
 Here is the result:

-I hope this example makes helps you to understand the difference between the type and virtual type.
-Please leave a comment if you have any doubt.
+I hope this example helps you understand the difference between Type and Virtual Type in Magento 2.
+Feel free to leave a comment if you have any questions or need further clarification.